commercetools/nodejs/docs/sdk/api/getCredentials.md

 ## Usage

+### From a file

+Read the credentials from a [`dotenv`](https://github.com/motdotla/dotenv) file in the following locations, descending priority:
+- `./.ct-credentials.env` *Current directory*
+- `/etc/.ct-credentials.env`

+### From environment variables

-First `get-credentials` will try to load the credentials from a file `ct-credentials.env` in the current directory and then from the `/etc` directory.
-If a project's credentials exist in both files the values from the current directory are used.
-Secondly credentials will be retrieved from an environment variable containing the project key: `CT_<project key>` containing `<client id>:<client secret>`.
-Notice that a project key will be uppercased and dashes will be replaced by an underscore.
+Read the credentials from an environment variable named after the project key like: `CT_<project key>`.
+The contained credentials are expected like this: `<client id>:<client secret>`.
+Notice that the given project key will be uppercased and dashes will be replaced by an underscore.
 So for example: `my-projectkey` becomes `MY_PROJECTKEY`.

 Example `ct-credentials.env` file:
 ```dosini